 Delivered by MTPConnect, the Australian Government's $45 million BioMedTech Horizons program (BMTH), is a Medical Research Future Fund (MRFF) initiative to support innovative collaborative health technologies, drive discoveries towards proof-of-concept and commercialisation that address key health challenges as well as maximise entrepreneurship and idea potential.

-Across four funding rounds, the BMTH program currently funds 49 projects and investments from the program are focused on supporting proof-of-concept to commercial development of biomedical and medical technologies.
+Across four funding rounds, the BMTH program has funded 49 projects and investments from the program have focused on supporting proof-of-concept to commercial development of biomedical and medical technologies.

 First Projects to Complete BioMedTech Horizons Program Deliver Outstanding Research and Commercial Outcomes

 Through a series of case studies, a new impact report has been launched highlighting the progress of the first cohort of projects to complete the BioMedTech Horizons (BMTH) program.
 The first round – BMTH1 - opened in 2017 and focused on precision medicine and 3D anatomical printing.

 Of the 11 projects identified and funded as part of BMTH1, nine successfully completed their program of works, advancing their devices toward research and commercialisation objectives.

 The BMTH program has a focus on commercial outcomes, supporting projects to reach the proof-of-concept stage and beyond so they are attractive for private capital or third-party investment.
 By this measure, the projects funded through BMTH1 have been an outstanding success with 72 commercial outcomes realised and 58 new jobs created.

 Track the progress of our BMTH Projects via our Health Horizon BMTH Projects Tracker LIVE Feed – find out projects’ current status in real time.

 - Ep 137: Inventia’s Skin Printing Robot Revolutionising Wound Repair